 Implementation and Examples

-Example: Consider a marketing team evaluating their tasks.
+Example: Consider a marketing team or product managers evaluating their workload.

 Writing a press release might be a Quick Win if it can be done quickly and has the potential for significant media coverage.